 - Sonos and Alexa or Google Assistant work together using a single Amazon or Google account.
 If you have a second Sonos system in another location, you'll need to use a second Amazon or Google account if you'd like to use Alexa.
 An Amazon or Google account can only be in use on one Sonos system at a time.

 6 Custom-Designed, Far-Field Microphones: Six custom-designed, far-field microphones allow Alexa to hear you from anywhere in the room, no matter how loud the music is playing.
 With smart voice capture and noise cancellation, the Sonos One (Gen 2) ensures you're heard.
 You can mute the microphone for privacy.
 An illuminated LED indicator light ensures you always know when your speaker's microphone is active or muted.

 Top-Panel Capacitive Touch Controls: In addition to control through Amazon Alexa and the Sonos Controller app, the Sonos One (Gen 2) features top-panel capacitive touch controls.
 Tap the top-panel controls to play/pause your music and turn the volume up or down, and swipe the top-panel controls to skip to the next or previous song.

 Automatic Software Updates: The Sonos One (Gen 2) supports free automatic software updates so you will always have the newest features and music services to enjoy.
-Simply register the Five and Sonos will automatically notify you when software updates are available through the Sonos S2 Controller app.
+Simply register the One and Sonos will automatically notify you when software updates are available through the Sonos S2 Controller app.

 Internet Service Provider: You'll need a high-speed, wired internet service provider connection such as cable, fiber, or DSL.
 Wireless internet connections such as satellite, mobile hotspots, or 4G LTE routers can experience delays between the internet connection and Sonos and are not supported.
 Using these types of connections can cause music to not play, skip, or cut out completely.